Business Plan Writing- Step by Step guide

 Describe what you sell or what services your company offer.
 Explain what problem is solved by or will be solved by your product/service.
 Share the details of IP registration, or plans for IP registrations.
 If you’re doing research and development for your service or product, explain it in detail.

 This is the section where you describe how to attract, acquire and retain customers.
 There’s not a single way to approach your customers.
 Your strategy should evolve and change to fit your unique market needs.
-Describe clearly your marketing strategy as per the psychological behavior (study that) of your customer.
+Describe clearly your marketing strategy as per the psychological behavior (a study that) of your customer.

 Sales Forecasting is something tricky and calculations intensive.
 You’ll also have to describe how a sale will actually happen.
 You’ll refer to this section later after you make financial projections, so make sure to thoroughly describe your complete marketing and sales strategies.